-We may use or disclose the personal information we collect for one or more of the following business purposes: to fulfill or meet the reason for which the information is provided, for example, as part of the services that Alorica offers to its clients, when you provide us with personal information as part of a transaction or inquiry, we will use that information to verify identity, retrieve account information, process payment, or respond to your inquiry; to carry out our obligations and enforce our rights arising from any client contracts entered into services; for quality assurance and regulatory compliance; as necessary or appropriate to protect the rights, property or safety of us, our clients or others; to respond to law enforcement requests and as required by applicable law, court order, or governmental regulation; as described to you when collecting your personal information or as otherwise set forth in the CCPA; and to evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us is among the assets transferred.
+We may use or disclose the personal information we collect for one or more of the following business purposes: to fulfill or meet the reason for which the information is provided, for example, as part of the services that Alorica offers to its clients, when you provide us with personal information as part of a transaction or inquiry, we will use that information to verify identity, retrieve account information, process payment, or respond to your inquiry; to carry out our obligations and enforce our rights arising from any client contracts entered into services; for quality assurance and regulatory compliance; as necessary or appropriate to protect the rights, property or safety of us, our clients or others; to respond to law enforcement requests and as required by applicable law, court order, subpoena, or governmental regulation; in response to a lawful request by a public authority, including to meet national security or law enforcement requirements, or similar legal process; as described to you when collecting your personal information or as otherwise set forth in the CCPA; and to evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us is among the assets transferred.

 Sharing Personal Information

 We may disclose your personal information to a third party for a business purpose only as directed by Alorica’s client in connection with the account you have with that client or to further the services you receive or have received from that client.
 When we disclose personal information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.

 In the preceding twelve (12) months, we have disclosed the following categories of personal information for a business purpose:

 Category B: California Customer Records personal information categories.